rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ## Wrapping up

+We installed several Gnome extensions that add functionality to the Gnome Desktop.
+Then we installed:

+- A system resource monitor
+- A tool to manage flatpak security settings
+- A disk Space analyzer
+- An ebook reader
+- A great diffing tool
+- A tool to manage every aspect of Flatpak applications

-Now that we have these extensions and applications installed, I hope you find Ubuntu with Gnome desktop easy to manage.
-In the next chapter we will install some applications from the Ubuntu App store, some more flatpaks and some Appimages.
+With these tools installed, I hope you find Ubuntu with Gnome desktop easy to manage and highly capable.

+In the next chapter we setup the terminal for complete awesomeness!
+You will wonder how you ever lived with cmd.exe!!